What is the Council doing?

 Sutton will be London's most sustainable borough.

-- Develop and deliver an action plan for meeting the national air quality standards as soon as possible.
+- Implement the air quality action plan, meeting the national air quality standards for nitrogen dioxide as soon as possible.

-- Continue to take action to reduce levels of particulate matter (PM10).
+- Continue to take action to reduce levels of particulate matter.

 A Greener Borough

-- No overall reduction of green space in the Borough.
+- No overall reduction in the amount of green space in the borough.

-- More of the Borough's energy needs will be met from renewable, community or local sources of energy, helping the Borough's carbon emissions to reduce by 40 per cent compared to a 2007 baseline.
+- All of the borough's energy needs will be met from renewable, community and local sources of energy, helping to deliver boroughwide zero carbon emissions.

-- Help people reduce the amount of avoidable food waste they throw away by 20 per cent by 2025.
+- Help residents reduce the amount of avoidable food waste they throw away by 20% by 2025.

 Tackling Climate Change